ashlippert/Lab-8/Lab 8.md

 ## Test Equipment

-1. Fluke 87 V DMM
+1. A cable / adapter for connecting the smartphone to RedBoard
-2. Computer with Arduino IDE
+2. Computer with Arduino IDE and MIT App Inventor 2
-3. Oscilloscope
+3. A smartphone running an Android OS with the MIT AI2 Companion App

 ## Test Procedures